Continuous Integration and Load Testing

 It’s also a great idea to include load and performance testing in your continuous integration pipeline!
 Automating load tests with every build or deployment can help you detect performance regressions quickly, and also uncover certain kinds of bugs that might only surface when the system is under load.

-Running Tests with the Loadster CLI
+Starting Tests with with the Loadster CLI

-The Loadster CLI is the preferred way to launch Loadster tests from your CI pipeline, build server, or cron job.
+The Loadster CLI is the easiest way to launch Loadster tests from your CI pipeline, build server, or cron job.
 It’s available as a self-contained native binary for Windows, Mac, and Linux, and makes running and observing load tests a breeze.

 $ loadster start WsHDupkZEYkSD7bT